Miklelottesen/dragonslair/README.md

 If you made an entire file by yourself, write a comment on the very first line saying "Made by Name" (using <!-- --> for HTML/PHP files and /* */ for js and CSS files).

 Put stuff into the appropriate folders (refer to the coding conventions).
 If you deem it necessary to create additional sub-folders, make sure to write it in the summary before you commit!

+If you create any folders, MAKE SURE THEY HAVE AT LEAST ONE FILE IN THEM (an empty delete.me file can be used as a dummy) - otherwise the folder won't show in the project.